Jacob-Barhak/MIST/README.txt

 [plugin webapp-packages-installer]
 setup_class = starcluster.plugins.pypkginstaller.PyPkgInstaller
 packages = inspyred
-Also, the plugins should be declatred under the scection that has your cluster name using the following line:
+Also, the plugins should be declared under the section that has your cluster name using the following line:
 PLUGINS = anaconda_plugin , nfsshare , webapp-packages-installer

 For additional information see the following links: